apache/spark/UPDATING.md

 -->

+### Skipped tasks can satisfy wait_for_downstream

+Previously, a task instance with `wait_for_downstream=True` will only run if the downstream task of the previous task instance is successful.
+Meanwhile, a task instance with `depends_on_past=True` will run if the previous task instance is either successful or skipped.
+These two flags are close siblings yet they have different behavior.
+This inconsistency in behavior made the API less intuitive to users.
+To maintain consistent behavior, both successful or skipped downstream task can now satisfy the `wait_for_downstream=True` flag.

 ### Ability to patch Pool.DEFAULT_POOL_NAME in BaseOperator
 It was not possible to patch pool in BaseOperator as the signature sets the default value of pool as Pool.DEFAULT_POOL_NAME.